HK142007/meetme/README.md

-# janus-meetme
+# meetme

-WebRTC online meeting for Janus using videoroom plugin.
-This is a modification of janus demo apps.
+Online meeting for Janus WebRTC gateway.
+This is a modification of janus demo apps related to videoroom plugin.

 Maintainer: [Anton Raharja](http://antonraharja.com)